-Original Medicare is government-run coverage that uses private companies to perform billing and processing of claims and payments.
+In brief, Original Medicare is government-run health coverage that uses private organizations to perform operations.

-Comparison shopping is a great method for finding value in Medicare Advantage, Part D, and Medigap.
-These programs offer private plans with a variety of features, restrictions, and advantages.
+All in all, comparison shopping is a great method for finding value in Medicare Advantage, Part D, and Medigap.
+Individually, these programs offer private plans with a variety of features, rules, and benefits.

 Review medical records as needed for claims

-Establish Local Converge Determinations to include ore procedures as medicinal applications grow
+Establish Local Coverage Determinations to include more procedures as medicinal innovations grow

 The Importance of Local Coverage Determinations